matusmarcin/graphql-intro/README.md

 	- john.txt
 ```

 Resolver is slightly modified.
-And you can image (or look in the [repo](https://github.com/matusmarcin/graphql-express-example/tree/5-messages) to see) how the `getUserMessageFromFile()` might look.
+And you can imagine (or look in the [repo](https://github.com/matusmarcin/graphql-express-example/tree/5-messages) to see) how the `getUserMessageFromFile()` might look.

 ```javascript
 const UserType = new GraphQLObjectType({